Our Canada Project 2015 Award Winners

-The following three schools have been recognized out of over 140 school action projects to receive the first ever LSF/RBC Our Canada Project Award.
-Each of the award recipients will be given a certificate of achievement acknowledging their successful project.
-Elmwood High School, the winning school’s sustainability-related action project will receive $3,000.
-Duke of Connaught Public School, the second place winner, will receive $2,000 and Royal Vale School, the third place school will receive $1,000.
+The following three schools have been recognized out of over 190 school action projects to receive the 2015 LSF/RBC Our Canada Project Award.
+Each of the award recipients will be given a certificate of achievement acknowledging their successful project in addition to a financial prize to be used for future action projects:

 Check out the winning projects these schools have done by reading the summaries below!